thm-mni-ii/JooMDD/docu/eJSLGuide.md

     Entity Programme {...}
 }
 ```
 All **entities** must have unique identifiers to allow cross-references within the model file.
-For each entitiy, **attributes** can be added.
+For each entity, **attributes** can be added.
 These attributes must be defined with a **type**.
 The language provides a set of type abstractions like Text, Short_Text, Boolean, Integer, Date, or File.
 For these types, a sophisticated type mapping is processed during code generation.
 However, it is also possible to define own types, which can be assigned during an attribute definition.
 For further reading, see the [type documentation](#types) below.

 ```
 Entity Participant {                 // Entity definition with identifier